 Although many will take jobs directly after graduation, the majority of Career and Technical Education students in New Hampshire enroll in either a two-year or four-year college program related to their field of interest.

 Career and Technical Education has evolved since most students’ parents were in high school.
-Training for traditional blue-collar jobs like construction, automotive technology or welding is still offered.
+Training for traditional blue-collar jobs like construction, automotive technology, plumbing, electrical or welding is still offered.
 Program options have expanded, however, to white-collar jobs like graphic design, health professions, accounting, business, child development and information technology.
 See your Center’s course catalog for details.